-You will be placed into protective isolation on the day of your stem cell transplant, if not before.
-If you have a blood cancer you may have experienced protective isolation after you had chemotherapy.
-Although the set-up and rules can vary between hospitals, the overall purpose is to keep you in a germ-free environment while your blood cell counts are low.
-If you're having your transplant via ambulatory care (meaning as an outpatient, without overnight stays) your hospital team will tell you when you'll be admitted into protective isolation.
-They will also tell you how to minimise your infection risk while outside hospital.
-Once you're in protective isolation, you will be in your own room, where you'll spend most of your time.
-It will have a bed, sink, shower, and toilet, as well as an emergency button in case you need immediate help.
-There will probably be a filter system to keep the air clean and sterile and the door and windows will be kept closed at all times.
-A typical protective isolation room is pictured opposite.
+You'll be placed into protective isolation on the day of your stem cell transplant, if not before.
+If you have a blood cancer you may have experienced isolation after you had chemotherapy.
+Although the set-up and rules can vary between hospitals, the purpose is to keep you in a germ-free environment while your blood cell counts are low.
+If you're having your transplant as an outpatient, without overnight stays (ambulatory care), your hospital team will tell you when you'll be admitted into protective isolation.
+They'll also tell you how to minimise your infection risk when you're outside the hospital.
+Once you're in isolation, you'll spend most of your time in your own room.
+You'll have a bed, sink, shower, and toilet, as well as an emergency button in case you need immediate help.
+There will probably be a filter system to keep the air clean and sterile and, for this reason, the door and windows will always be kept closed.
+Typical protective isolation rooms are shown in the pictures in this guide.
 Your bedding will be changed and your room cleaned daily.
 Your personal possessions will also need to be wiped clean on a regular basis.
 These measures kill germs and reduce your risk of getting an infection.
 All medical staff and visitors will have to clean their hands with alcohol wash when entering your room.
 They may also have to wear protective clothing such as gloves, a plastic apron and face mask.
-In the first few weeks you may be put on a 'clean' diet that reduces the chance of getting an infection from your food.
-It will not include foods that are rich in bacteria (such as soft cheeses or yoghurts).
-PREPARING FOR ISOLATION PACK YOUR BAG Some people like to take their own pillow or bedding into the hospital to make it feel more like home.
-Alongside more practical things - like your wash bag, clothes and nightwear - you will also need items to keep you occupied.
+In the first few weeks you may be put on a 'safe' diet that reduces the chance of getting an infection from your food.
+It will not include foods that are rich in bacteria (such as unpasteurised soft cheeses or yoghurts).
+Preparing for isolation Pack your bag Some people like to take their own pillow or bedding into the hospital to make it feel more like home.
+Alongside more practical things - like your wash bag, clothes and nightwear - you'll also need items to keep you occupied.
 You might want to consider taking personal items like photos and toiletries, but also things to keep you busy like books, magazines, a tablet, and crafts or other hobbies.
-Some other useful items are headphones and an eye mask or ear plugs - trying to sleep in unfamiliar surroundings can disrupt your normal sleep pattern.
-A list of further recommendations for your hospital bag is available on our website at anthonynolan.org/preparing

-ASK FOR HELP Many people worry about who will look after everyone else while they are in hospital.
+Headphones and an eye mask or ear plugs are also helpful - trying to sleep in unfamiliar surroundings can disrupt your normal sleep pattern.
+A list of further recommendations for your hospital bag is available on our website at anthonynolan.org/preparing Ask for help Many people worry about who will look after everyone else while they are in hospital.
 Ask friends and family for support with your children, pets or home - people are often more than happy to help.
 Sometimes people want to help you out but are unsure how to.
 Try asking for their help with very specific things - like driving you to an appointment, picking up your children from school or sorting things around the house.
-PLAN A VISIT Find out if it's possible to visit one of the isolation units you will stay in beforehand.
-This will help you visualise what your stay will be like and remove the unexpected as much as possible.
-This will hopefully mean there are no unnecessary surprises.
-Every hospital and transplant centre has slightly different rules and procedures, so this is a good opportunity to find out some specific details.
-ASK QUESTIONS Any situation can be daunting if you feel like you don't know what's going on.
-Smaller concerns around things like Wi-Fi, visitor parking or hospital food can build up quickly, so take control of the situation by finding things out.
-Your transplant team will be happy to answer any questions you might have.
+Plan a visit Find out if you can visit one of the isolation units you will stay in beforehand.
+This will help you form a mental picture of what your stay will be like.
+Hopefully, this will remove the unexpected and reduce the chance of unnecessary surprises.
+Hospitals and transplant centres have different rules and procedures.
+So, a visit will let you find out the details that will apply to you.
+Ask questions Any situation can be daunting if you don't feel like you know what's going on.
+Concerns around smaller things can build up quickly, so take control of the situation by finding things out.
+For example: